 It would be shit.

 Why?
-Because in very few cases are these parenting “choices” actually choices and when we try to take these acts and turn them into 100% voluntary acts by every family, we ignore the problems that lead parents to make some of the so-called choices they do.
+Because in many cases these parenting “choices” aren’t actually choices and when we try to take these acts and turn them into 100% voluntary acts by every family, we ignore the problems that lead parents to make some of the so-called choices they do.
 I see it first hand on EP when I write about any research on anything.
 People come out with their personal experiences, pissed that I would share something that could possibly suggest another way is associated with better outcomes or that “their” way is associated with a higher risk of bad outcomes.
 Yet almost inevitably they mention the numerous “traps” or problems they faced that led to the choice to use formula, sleep train, circumcise, spank, etc. The only problem is that they now see it as an insult that you’ve presented research saying their “choice” isn’t just as good as what they initially had hoped to do.

 There’s that quote about how the greatest trick the devil ever pulled was convincing the world he didn’t exist.
 I will say this, the people that benefit from the way our society currently is – the government that doesn’t want to offer family-friendly policies, the businesses that don’t want to change to support their workers, the formula companies who want to make a profit over all else, the baby “experts” who don’t read a lick of research but want to sell their books anyway – have managed the great feat of making us think the real problem is with other moms.
 Instead of turning against those who benefit from reducing our choices and fighting for a better place to raise our kids where we don’t have to worry about booby traps or sleep traps and where our choices would be true choices, we have turned on each other even more.